- Have you ever thought about outbound link SEO?

 Try to link up with blogs having same niche as your blog.
 This will help you to attract targeted visitors to your blog.
 Try to link to domains which are already trusted and have good Moz rank and domain value.

 Avoid link farms

 Avoid two-way backlinks, and when you are linking to any domain make sure it is not a part of a private blog network.
 Following recent Google penguin updates, Google has been taking down all such private blog networks and devaluing their links.

 Avoid having too many outbound links

 Having some links pointing out is fine, but having too many outbound links can be annoying from the perspective of your readers.

 Link to fewer blogs and only to relevant blogs.
 There are some pages that link out to, for instance, “The Top 101 Websites” or “20 Forums to Follow” and other similar pages which rank well despite using multiple outbound links.
 But in general posts, we want to take care not to link out too much for better reader experience.

 Most importantly, make sure your content is useful, and take care of on-page optimization.

 Provide and ask for links

 In blogging, it is beneficial to everyone to use the give-and-take system.
 If you have a blog post in which you refer to another author’s blog post, you should provide the link in your post.

 To whom should you link?

 Here are a few suggestions for creating outbound links:

 - Link to pages which actually add value and cover the topic very well.

-- Link to successful blogs having good PR.
+- Link to articles having good page authority or domain authority.